 Share copies of your medical records with your legal team to determine the type, amount, and duration of benefits you qualify to receive.
-Your lawyer can help you determine if the injury you sustained qualifies for workers’ compensation benefits.
+Your construction accident attorney can help you determine if the injury you sustained qualifies for workers’ compensation benefits.

 Filing a successful workers’ compensation claim depends on meeting a specific timeline.
 The North Carolina Workers’ Compensation Act imposes the following time limits:

-- According to N.C.
-Stat. § 97-22, you must notify your employer of your injury in writing within 30 days
+- According to N.C. § 97-22, you must notify your employer of your injury in writing within 30 days.

-- According to N.C.
-Stat. § 97-24, you must file a claim for workers’ compensation within two years of the date of the injury
+- According to N.C. § 97-24, you must file a claim for workers’ compensation within two years of the date of the injury.

 In addition to filing deadlines that hold you accountable, your employer has certain time restrictions they must comply with in regard to your workers’ compensation claim:

-- According to N.C.
-Stat. § 97-28, you are not eligible for benefits for the first seven days following your injury
+- According to N.C. § 97-28, you are not eligible for benefits for the first seven days following your injury.

 Complete a Free Case Evaluation form now